Latina, Lazio

-Latina (/it/) is the capital of the province of Latina, in the Lazio region, in Central Italy.
-As of 2024, the city has 127,486 inhabitants and is the second-largest city of the region, after the national capital Rome.It is one of the youngest cities in Italy, being founded as Littoria in 1932 under the fascist administration, when the area surrounding it which had been a swamp since antiquity was drained.
+Latina (/it/) is the capital of the province of Latina, in the region of Lazio in Italy.
+As of 2024, with a population of 127,450, it is the 30th-largest city in Italy, as well as the 2nd-largest city in the region, after the national capital Rome.

+It is one of the youngest cities in Italy, being founded as Littoria in 1932 under the fascist administration, when the area surrounding it which had been a swamp since antiquity was drained.